tincala91/FDG_PET_COFFEEBREAK/README.md

 ## Using the outputs

 The pipeline produces a series of outputs of interest, saved within the patient's folder provided by the user:
-1) voxel-based maps of relative hypometabolism and preserved metabolism, based on standardized uptake value ratio (SUVr, with global mean scaling)
+1) voxel-based maps of relative hypometabolism and preserved metabolism, based on standardized uptake value ratio (SUVr, with global mean scaling), plus summary statistics and graphical renderings to aid clinical interpretation
-2) decrease in the patient’s global brain glucose metabolism, based on SUV
-3) summary statistics and graphical renderings to aid clinical interpretation
+2) decrease in the patient’s global brain glucose metabolism, based on SUV, including graphical renderings to aid clinical interpretation

 All outputs are saved into the original patient's folder.
 The voxel-based maps of relative hypometabolism and preserved metabolism (nifti format), their graphical renders (image format) and summary statistics (excel or tsv format) are saved into the *SPM* subfolder.